 Your monthly premium depends on the plan you choose, your gender, and whether or not you’re a smoker.
-As of March 2023, you could expect a monthly premium of $61 to $431 for a 65-year-old non-smoking woman and between $70 and $495 for a smoking woman.
+In 2023, you could expect a monthly premium of $61 to $431 for a 65-year-old non-smoking woman and between $70 and $495 for a smoking woman.

 |Plan Type||65-year-old non-smoking woman||65-year-old smoking woman|

 |Medigap Plan A||$181 - $331||$181 - $380|